Text and images Copyright (C) 2002 Eric R. Jeschke and may not be used without permission of the author.

-In the image window, invert the color (<Image> Image -> Colors -> Invert).
+In the Layers dialog, click the Anchor button to anchor the pasted image into the layer mask.
+In the image window, invert the color ( Image -> Colors -> Invert).
 This layer mask insures that the shadow parts of the image receive most of the color, the mid-tones a little less, and the highlights little to none, much the way a print sepia-toned the traditional way would be.

+In the Layers dialog, change the Mode (blending mode) of the layer to “Color”.
+This applies the color from the Sepia Mask layer according to the layer mask to the image.
 You now have your base result.
 It might be a good idea to save this under a new name at this point.

-Once you’ve got the base image, you can duplicate it (Ctrl+D), flatten the duplicate (<Image> Layers -> Flatten Image) and then experiment with:
+Once you’ve got the base image, you can duplicate it (Ctrl+D), flatten the duplicate ( Layers -> Flatten Image) and then experiment with:

 You can always compare the result to the base image.
 If you want to start over, just duplicate the base image again and off you go.

 Hint: if GIMP had adjustment layers, like Photoshop, we’d just create one of those to experiment with further adjustments.
 Since GIMP does not have those, we have to flatten the image to apply some of the standard controls and filters.
 Ergo, work on a duplicate or save the base image..

 Here I decided that the image was a little flat and so I punched up the contrast using curves.

 As a final touch, I ran the “Old Photo” Script-Fu without the “sepia” and “mottle” options.
 Here is the final image.